-As we have reported in the previous years' consumer water reports, Eielson AFB began sampling for the unregulated contaminants Perfluorooctane sulfonate (PFOS) and Perfluoroctanoic acid (PFOA) March 2015.
-PFOS and PFOA have been used in the production of carpets and became part of clothing, fabrics for furniture, paper packaging for food and other materials (e.g., cookware) that are resistant to water, grease, or stains.
-They are also used for firefighting at airfields as part of aqueous film forming foam (AFFF) fire extinguishing agent and in a number of industrial processes.
+As we have reported in the previous years' consumer water reports, Eielson AFB began sampling for the unregulated contaminants Perfluoroctane Sulfonate (PFOS) and Perfluoroctanoic Acid (PFOA) in March 2015.
+PFOS and PFOA have been used in the production of carpets, clothing, fabrics for furniture, paper packaging, resistant cookware, and many other materials.
+They are also used in various industrial processes and are widely found in aqueous film forming foam (AFFF) as a fire suppression agent at airfields.

 Because these chemicals have been used in an array of consumer products, most people have been exposed to them.
 Between 2000 and 2002, PFOS was voluntarily phased out of production in the U.S. by its primary manufacturer.
 In 2006, eight major companies voluntarily agreed to phase out their global production of PFOA and PFOA-related chemicals, although there are a limited number of ongoing uses.
-While consumer products and food prepared in nonstick pans are a source of exposure to these chemicals for most people, drinking water can be an additional source in the small percentage of communities where these chemicals have affected water supplies.
+While consumer products and food prepared in nonstick pans are a source of exposure, drinking water can be a primary concern in the small percentage of communities where these chemicals are present in water supplies.

 The EPA has established drinking water Lifetime Health Advisories (LHAs) for PFOS and PFOA based on the agency's assessment of the latest peer-reviewed science.
-EPA states its intent is to provide U.S. drinking water system operators, and U.S. state, tribal and local officials who have the primary responsibility for overseeing these systems, with information on the potential health risks of these chemicals so the purveyor can make informed decisions and take appropriate actions to protect populations served.
 When both PFOS and PFOA are found in drinking water, the LHA level for their combined concentrations is 70 parts per trillion.
-The LHA is not enforceable; however, the DoD and AF, as concerned consumers, are committed to protecting human health and have mandated the testing of drinking water for PFOS and PFOA.
+The LHA is not enforceable; however, the DoD and AF are committed to protecting human health and have mandated the testing of drinking water for PFOS and PFOA.

 Eielson AFB is fully committed to providing safe and reliable drinking water to our community.
 In December 2017, Eielson AFB completed a project to add six granular activated carbon (GAC) vessels to the water treatment plant for the removal of PFOS and PFOA from the base groundwater.
-We continue to collect quarterly water samples for PFOS and PFOA and the table on page four shows the GAC system at the WTP is maintaining the PFOS and PFOA levels below the EPA LHA.
+The table on page four shows the GAC system at the WTP is maintaining the PFOS and PFOA levels below the EPA LHA as we continue to monitor levels through quarterly water sampling.